 Like the incredibly popular Echo, the HomePod can play music and also perform various useful functions, such as tell you about the track that’s playing, set timers, search for and relay information found on the web, read your text messages, set calendar appointments, and a lot more.

 In this article we’ll explain exactly what the HomePod can do, and what it can’t do.
-And we’ll discuss some new features coming to the HomePod in iOS 13 this September, more information about the new HomePod features below.
+And we’ll discuss the new features that arrived on the HomePod with iOS 13.2 in October 2019, more information about the new HomePod features below.

 Want to buy a HomePod?
 The HomePod costs £279 and you can buy one from Apple here.

 What HomePod can do